Mombello Psychiatric Hospital: Psychiatrists

-Mombello Psychiatric Hospital in the 21st century
+In the 21st century

 The hospital was dissolved in two decades, between 1978 and 1999, due to a large number of patients.
 In the present, the facility is part of the Comune di Limbiate and the original property belongs to three different owners: Provincia di Monza e Brianza, the ASL of Monza e Brianza and the "G. Salvini" Hospital in Garbagnate.
 The first ones started separated initiatives of a re-functionalization process.
 The area belonging to the "G. Salvini" Hospital, 192.470 square meters, characterized by 22 buildings, is in a serious state of disrepair.
 In 2018 a project of restructuring the hospital was proposed by the students of the Polytechnic University of Milan.
 The aim of the project was the re-appropriation of the abandoned architectural heritage, using an innovative design, in order to make the structure valuable in terms of Historical and Social aspects.
 This included creating a museum in the "Gonzales" area of the asylum.

 The Mombello Psychiatric Hospital is now an abandoned building, characterized by a deep devaluation of its most recognizable rooms.
 The ruins, nature and the numerous artworks made by anonymous street artists influenced the general idea that people used to have about the hospital.
 Only a few buildings had been saved by deterioration: Villa Crivelli, which became the new location for the agricultural institute Luigi Castiglioni, as well as other buildings that host the commercial institute for business experts and the Corberi structure, a halfway house for people with severe mental illnesses.
 In 2017, with the aim of celebrating heritage, the Comune of Limbiate was able to save three buildings to create a training school for nurses and doctors, a new senior center and an area for clubs and associations.